CDA70/Manage-Blockchain-Identity/Readme.md

 ![addresses in electrum](./assets/addresses-in-electrum.png)

-> Choose the address from the address list, and right click to open the menu, and select the option "sign/Verify message"
+> Choose the address from the address list, and right click to open the menu, select the option "sign/Verify message"

 ![sign verify message](./assets/sign-verify-message.png)